benjha/nvrapids_olcf/docs/nvidia-rapids.rst

 Launching the dask-scheduler and dask-cuda-workers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following script will run a dask-cuda cluster accross two compute nodes.
-The script launches the dask-scheduler in a batch node and twelve dask-cuda-workers in the compute nodes.
+The following script will run a dask-cuda cluster accross two compute nodes, then it execute a python script that connects to the dask-cuda cluster.

 .. code-block:: bash